oduerr/hsk/hsk5_flashcard_spec.md

 - Simplify audio lookup logic to single path `data/recordings/汉字.wav`
 - Maintain 1499 unique audio files with best quality versions (higher levels override lower)
 - Update code references from `data/hsk${level}/` to `data/recordings/`

+### 5.04 Import (HSK) files ✅ COMPLETED
+Extract the vocabulary list reading and session management functionality into a single, reusable component.
+Specifically:
+- Take the existing code that discovers available HSK levels from the directory
+- Combine it with the session naming and ID generation functionality
+- Package it all into one reusable component that can be imported and used elsewhere
+- Keep the same functionality but make it modular and clean
+- The goal is to have a single component that handles:
+-- Discovering available vocabulary files
+-- Loading and parsing CSV data
+-- Managing session names and IDs
+-- Starting new study sessions
+- Add a new button to the gear panel to import (HSK) files and open the component This would make the code more organized and allow you to reuse this vocabulary management logic in other parts of your application or even in other projects.

+**Implementation Details:**
+- Created `js/vocabularyManager.js` - A reusable component that handles vocabulary discovery, loading, and session management
+- Added "Import HSK files" button to the main menu (📚) prominently positioned to the left of the "New Session" button
+- Created a new modal dialog (`hskImportDialog`) for HSK file import functionality
+- Integrated the vocabulary manager with the existing application flow
+- Added support for individual level selection and custom level combinations
+- Implemented session naming and ID generation capabilities
+- Added proper error handling and user feedback
+- Maintained all existing functionality while making it more modular and reusable
+- Moved functionality out of the gear menu for better accessibility and prominence